 Interested groups or individuals who would like to partner with the Department of Surgery and the Michigan Surgical Innovation Prize to help us advance Michigan Surgical Innovations to the next level should contact Dr. Mark Cohen at 734-615-4741.

 Participation and Eligibility

-To be eligible, the submitter must be a member in good standing of the University of Michigan and the innovation must address improving the care of surgical patients.
+To be eligible for courses offered through the Michigan Surgical Innovation Prize, the submitter (PI or Co-PI) must be a member in good standing of the University of Michigan Department of Surgery and the innovation must address improving the care of surgical patients.

 Collaborations between University of Michigan schools and other Michigan Medicine Departments is acceptable as long as a lead school is identified and IP position/split is well defined as part of the submission.

 Technologies for the MSIA course must still address a solution to a surgical problem and advance the care of surgical patients.
 A Department of Surgery full-time faculty must be the PI or co-PI with a substantial role on the MSIA project.

 Proposals must include an innovation technology that addresses a surgical disease or improves the care of surgical patients.
 Teams can be comprised of any disciplines; however, each team must designate their category at the time of submission.